 The petitioner must disclose the following information in the petition:

-If the petitioner does not have any relationship or legal or financial interest with respect to the respondent, he or she must explain in the petition why it is not possible for the petition to be filed by someone else who has such interests.
+If the petitioner does not have any relationship or legal or financial interest concerning the respondent, they must explain in the petition why the petition can't be filed by someone else who has such interests.

-Once the petition is filed with the court, the petitioner can deliver it either to the County Sheriff or the Illinois Department of Human Services, depending on the county.
-The sheriff will then take the disabled adult into custody and transport him or her to a mental health facility.
-The disabled adult is responsible for payment of transportation costs.
+Once the petition is filed with the court, the petitioner can deliver it to the County Sheriff or the Illinois Department of Human Services, depending on the county.
+The sheriff will then take the disabled adult into custody and transport them to a mental health facility.
+The disabled adult is responsible for the payment of transportation costs.

-Within 12 hours of the disabled adult being admitted into a mental health facility, he or she must be served with a copy of the petition along with a statement of rights.
+Within 12 hours of the disabled adult being admitted into a mental health facility, they must be served with a copy of the petition along with a statement of rights.
 The petition must be sent to the disabled adult's attorney and guardian within 24 hours of admission.
 The disabled adult has the right to make two phone calls.

-In order for a disabled adult to be involuntarily committed to a mental health facility, he or she must be examined by two clinicians, who must sign certificates stating that it is appropriate to involuntarily commit the disabled adult.
+For a disabled adult to be involuntarily committed to a mental health facility, they must be examined by two clinicians, who must sign certificates stating that it is appropriate to commit the disabled adult involuntarily.

-The first certificate must be completed by a physician, psychiatrist, qualified examiner, or clinical psychologist within 72 hours prior to commitment and included with the petition.
-The second certificate must be completed by a psychiatrist within 24 hours of the disabled adult's admission to the facility.
+A physician, psychiatrist, qualified examiner, or clinical psychologist must complete the first certificate within 72 hours before commitment and include it with the petition.
+A psychiatrist must complete the second certificate within 24 hours of the disabled adult's admission to the facility.
 If the second certificate is not completed within 24 hours of commitment, the mental health facility is required to release the disabled adult.

 A disabled adult may be detained without obtaining a prior clinician's certificate if the petitioner believes, based on personal observation, that the disabled adult meets the criteria for involuntary admission and a diligent effort was made to obtain an examination.

 What Happens After a Petition for Involuntary Commitment is Filed?